Copyright 2014-17 Graham Berrisford.

 The complexity of an operational system is mostly hidden from you.

-In observing a social group, you completely ignore the staggeringly complex internal biochemistry if the participants.
+In observing a social entity, you completely ignore the staggeringly complex internal biochemistry if the participants.

 In observing a computer system, you see nothing of the software or network complexity.

 It is inconceivable you could observe, describe or measure an operational system at the level of a genome, brain cell, or atomic particle.